TECARTUS- brexucabtagene autoleucel suspension

 6.3 Postmarketing Experience

-The following adverse reaction has been identified during post-approval use of TECARTUS.
-Because this reaction was reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
+Because adverse events to marketed products are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to product exposure.

 • 8 USE IN SPECIFIC POPULATIONS